Bose acquires Andrew Mason’s walking tour startup, Detour

 The app, at the time of sale, had around 120 available tours.

-As part of the creation of its tours, Detour had also developed some interesting technology – like a tool to transcribe audio that lets you edit the audio file by editing the written transcription, and a way to add music and sound to a narrative by adding it to the transcription.
+As part of the creation of its tours, Detour had developed some interesting technology — like a tool to transcribe audio that lets you edit the audio file by editing the written transcription, and a way to add music and sound to a narrative by adding it to the transcription.

 This technology has now been spun off as a new startup, Descript.
 The Detour team, including Mason, have been working on Descript for around six months now.
 Descript, which aims to make editing sound files as easy as editing a Word document, launched in December with $5 million in funding from Andreessen Horowitz.